Get the materials your professors reserved for your class.

 Before you Borrow

-Non-print items, such as videos, DVDs and audio compact discs, placed on reserve are housed in Instructional Media Services in room L-207.
-There are 3 individual viewing stations for DVD/VHS items plus one large screen setup for group viewing.
+Non-print items, such as videos, DVDs and audio compact discs, placed on reserve are housed behind the Circulation Desk.
+There are 2 individual viewing stations for Blu-ray/DVD/VHS items.

 A valid Worcester State OneCard is required for use of the non-print reserves; no other form of identification will be accepted.
 No exceptions can be made to this policy.